chaifeng/vagrant-lfs/README.md

-# Build Our own GNU/Linux From Scratch
+# Build Our Own GNU/Linux From Scratch

 ## Goal